disintegration/imaging/README.md

 ###Recent changes

+- New function: Overlay.
+This function can be used to draw one (partially transparent) image over another, to blend two images, etc.
 - Format parameter removed from `Save` function.
 Now the format is determined from the filename extension, `jpg` (or `jpeg`) and `png` are supported.
 - All the image manipulation functions now return `*image.NRGBA` instead of